 Searching for a Needle in a Haystack

 The new results come from two experiments operating at the LHC: CMS and ATLAS.
-The CMS collaboration’s findings were published in Physical Review Letters; the ATLAS team submitted their observation for publication today.
-Both experiments also gave presentations at the 2018 Conference on Large Hadron Collider Physics currently underway in Bologna, Italy.
+The CMS collaboration’s findings were published in Physical Review Letters; the ATLAS team submitted their observation for publication in June.
+Both experiments also gave presentations at the 2018 Conference on Large Hadron Collider Physics in June in Bologna, Italy.

 Each experiment collided well over a quadrillion pairs of protons together, and recorded over a billion of these collisions.
 Of these, only a few hundred collisions simultaneously produced a Higgs boson and a top quark/antiquark pair.
 Identifying those events was extremely challenging because top quarks are produced in only 1 percent of collisions in which Higgs bosons result.
 Even these daunting numbers do not convey the true difficulty involved in these measurements.
 Both the top quark and antiquark each decay into three daughter particles and the Higgs boson decays into two.